rljacobson/FoxySheep/Notes.md

 * The checkNewline function sets HIDDEN.
 Is this right?
 Are newlines treated correctly?
-(Java and Python)

 * Getters and setters in Python are missing.
 Use properties and getter/setter decorators for: setType, setChannel, _token?